vgmstream/vgmstream/doc/TXTP.md

 sounds/bgm.fsb #s2 #i  #for file inside subdir: play subsong 2 + disable looping
 ```

+You can mix any kind of files (including different formats and codecs), as long as vgmstream plays them separatedly too.
+If you have problem getting a TXTP to play try playing file by file first and make a simpler TXTP then add more.
+There are technicals limits in total files (usually hundreds but varies per O.S.) and layered channels though.
+Also see explanations below for some per-mode limitations too.

 ### Segments mode
 Some games clumsily loop audio by using multiple full file "segments", so you can play separate intro + loop files together as a single track.